 Yelverton, First Lord of

 In April 1845, Barbara Yelverton, Baroness Grey de Ruthyn, took a second husband, Admiral Sir Hastings Henry, CB, KCB, GCB.
 Their only child, Barbara, was born at Efford House, Hampshire, in 1849.
 That same year, Sir Hastings took the name "Yelverton" by Royal Sign Manual.
-The Baroness died relatively young in 1858.
+The Baroness died relatively young at Rome on 18 November 1858.

 Sir Hastings, a scion of the House of Henry from Straffan, Co.
 Kildare, was born in 1808, joined the Royal Navy in 1923 and spent the remainder of his life "constantly afloat".
 His mother was Lady Emily FitzGerald, daughter of the 2nd Duke of Leinster.
 He was 2nd in command of the Mediterranean Squadron from 1863 to 1866 and later commanded the Channel Squadron.
 He became Commander in Chief of the Mediterranean Station from 1870 - 1874 and First Lord of the Admiralty from 1876 until his death in 1878.
 (5)